 B.4.1

-Prevent, locate, retrieve and handle ALDFG
+Prevent, locate, retrieve and handle abandoned, lost or otherwise discarded fishing gear (ALDFG)

 Sweden as task manager for the part on the Gap analysis on the application of the FAO guideline